 IMPORTANT: if your previous driver's licence was issued in the United States you have to provide an international driver's licence.

 After you pass the theory test you can register for the practical one (it needs to be passed within one year after passing the theory part).
 During the practical test, if you don't speak Lithuanian, you need to have an interpreter.

-After passing the practical test, a driving license can be booked right away at any unit of 'Regitra'.
-Driving licenses are made in a couple of days and delivered to the issuing unit of 'Regitra' selected by the applicant for a driving license.
+After passing the practical test, a driving license can be booked right away at any division of "Regitra".
+Driving licenses are made in a couple of days and delivered directly to your home, to self-service parcel terminals or to any branch of "Regitra".

 Road traffic rules in Lithuania are hardly different from the rules of most European countries.
 They are available here: keliueismotaisykles.pdf.